 As featured on “Bering Sea Gold,” the submersible dredge operates underwater on the seafloor and overcomes the common limitations.
 It uses high-definition cameras and acoustical positioning integrated into a real-time kinematic global positioning system that allows it to operate virtually blind.
 The equipment also offers more mining time in all weather conditions, while providing up to 300 feet of hydraulic umbilical to move freely in a large area away from the power source and operator.
 This enables dredging at depths exceeding 125 feet where there are large areas of virgin untapped ground with high concentrations of gold.

 Environmental concerns in mining and dredging are ongoing crucial topics.
 They often lead to operation shutdowns because of high levels of turbidity, causing re-suspension of material in the water column and potentially having harmful effects on surrounding ecology.
 Submersible dredge technology can address these concerns by creating little to no turbidity levels.

 ABOUT THE AUTHOR

-EDDY Pump Corporation has been honored to have served on-board US Navy and Military Sealift Command ships for over 20 years in CHT, Brine Applications, and Gray Water Applications.
-Lowest Life-Cycle Cost VCHT Pump System on the Market.
-Learn More Here.
+EDDY Pump Corporation has served onboard US Navy and Military Sealift Command ships for over 25 years.
+Primary maritime pump applications include CHT of wastewater, brine, bilge and graywater pumping.
+Lowest Life-Cycle Cost CHT Wastewater Pump System on the Market.
+We are a US Based Dredge Manufacturer Learn More Here.